Wednesday, March 26, 2014

 This was the hardest thing he'd ever done, for sure.
 This ordinariness was bizarre.

 He finished sweeping, and he had to admit that the floor looked good.
 He filled the bucket and began to mop the tile.
 Outside the ocean shimmered like hammered silver.
 He thought about the valley and the heat and a time when the cigarette hanging from his lip had caught the eye of a film maker.
 He just went along with everything after that.
 It was fun, kinda phony, but fun.
+The surliness was real, though.
+He had a bone to pick with the world.

 Then he met her and she did not kiss up to him.
 In fact, she stared him down.
 He took a turn and followed something else.
 That was a mystery.
 It was different, confusing.
 The terrain she saw was inside, invisible to the dancers and trend-setters he hung with.

-All he knew was that he stayed, might even stay for a long time, even if he never understood why, and that in this life, anyway, he would never be the legend who died too young, who made for the perfect end to a story that people would tell again and again, the one about leaving behind such a beautiful corpse, as they laid flowers on his young grave.
+All he knew was that he stayed, might even stay for a long time, even if he never understood why, and that in this life, anyway, he might never be the legend who died too young, who made for the perfect end to a story that people would tell again and again, the one about leaving behind such a beautiful corpse, as they laid flowers on his young grave.

 Tuesday, March 11, 2014